seanmavley/ionic2-forms/README.md

-# Ionic 2 Forms Example
+# Ionic 2 Forms Examples

 The documented examples here are simple, the kind I wished to have come across on the web during my early days with Ionic 2 forms.

 Understanding the basics are crucial in every tool.
 Many tutorials and blogs online took Ionic 2 forms (and Angularjs 2 forms in general) in a relatively complex manner which made it way too harder for someone like myself to come to terms with the shift.

-I put what I learn here to help myself now and for future projects, plus, perhaps, assist incoming ionic 2 ionizers to get up and running in the most basic way, but offering them the best of understanding with a solid basic background in forms, enough to let them go out there, power on the Hadron Collider, and get some particles Ionized!
+I put what I learn here (with rants on [myBlog]('https://blog.khophi.co')) to help myself now and for future projects, plus, perhaps, assist incoming Ionic 2 ionizers to get up and running in a basic way, with the understanding and background in Ionic 2 forms, enough to let them go out there, power on the Hadron Collider, and get some particles Ionized!

 ## Examples available here
  - See how to create basic form in Ionic 2, using `ngForm`, `ngControl` and `ControlGroup` implicitly